 This is old-world marketing.
 Digital allows us to build advertising engines we can improve month after month, compounding small improvements into large annual wins.

 That does not mean you have to show the same ad all year.
 It means you need a stable foundation upon which to introduce new ad campaigns based on the learnings from past applicable ones.

 Taking the learnings from a past applicable campaign and using them to make your next one better is at the heart of performance marketing.
 The more often you can complete this cycle, the more you will improve your campaigns and your marketing efficiency will increase.

-Coming soon: We’ll discuss how to create winning social content and ads.
+Next: We discuss how to create winning social content and ads.